renaissance-publishing/renaissance/content/chapters/12-combat.md

 - **Minimal cover** doesn't really conceal the defender from the attacker, but it does make the attack slightly more awkward.
 A support-beam, banister, cattle-fence, or young tree might provide minimal cover.
 - **Partial cover** obscures about half of the defender, providing them substantial protection from attacks.
 For example, a bench, a solid fence, shallow trench, or half-opened door might provide partial cover.
-- **Total cover** completely obscures the target from the attacker, preventing an attack.
+- **Total cover** completely obscures the target from the attacker, preventing a direct attack.
 Solid walls and deep trenches might provide total cover.

 | Cover   | Effect                              |
 | ------- | ----------------------------------- |